Guidance for an Effective Mentor-Mentee Relationship

 Several factors will contribute to a successful career in clinical pharmacology.
 Good Mentors in this field are a critical component to long-term success.
-ACCP has a wealth of Mentors in various fields, including academia, industry, regulatory and consulting.
+ACCP has a wealth of Mentors in various fields, including academia, industry, regulatory, clinical and consulting.

 When Considering Requesting a Mentor

-- Think about what exactly you are hoping to achieve by requesting a Mentor, considering the current stage of your career.
-On what are you hoping to receive guidance – a certain career path or skillset, or maybe you are considering changing paths completely?
-Take the time to reflect on this before requesting a Mentor, and even once you are matched to help you identify your needs and to use these needs as a foundation for establishing expectations with your Mentor.
+- Think about what exactly you are hoping to achieve by requesting a Mentor, considering the current stage of your career and your career goals.
+On what are you hoping to receive guidance – a certain career path or skill set, or maybe you are considering changing paths completely?
+Take the time to reflect on this before requesting a Mentor, and even once you are matched, to help you identify your needs and to use these needs as a foundation for establishing expectations with your Mentor.

 - After you are matched, follow-up with your Mentor within a reasonable time frame to set up an initial phone call or meeting.

 - Establish expectations for frequency of interactions and engage in regular communication with your Mentor according to the agreed-upon schedule.
 Consider setting recurrent calendar invites if meeting monthly or quarterly to ensure you are keeping in regular contact.